 iProof's PowerRIP DTG for DTG printers based on Epson's Stylus Photo R3000, Artisan 1430, Stylus Photo 1500W/1400/1410/1390 and L1800

 What was just installed

-On the "C" drive of your computer you will now find three new folders and a new printer in the devices and printers
+On the "C" drive of your computer you will now find thee folders and 2 to 4 printers in the devices and printers

 The main folder that contains the RIP's program and data files, a DOCS folder and a set of PPDs (PostScript Printer Descriptions) used by Applications like Corel, Photoshop and Illustrator.

-This page covers basics. iProof also developed and owns the MultiRIP GP brand, an earlier project.
+This page covers basics. iProof developed and owns the MultiRIP GP brand, an earlier project.

-There are a number of MultiRIP GP training videos on YouTube covering basic RIP features used here.
+There are a number of MultiRIP GP training videos on YouTube covering common RIP features used here.
 After the RIP installs, there will be a Docs folder in the main RIP folder with detailed user guides that cover most questions.
-See ink cost comparisons between Garment Creator and RIPPRO on next White Control Quick Start page.

 PowerRIP Layouts folder